PictureElement/nextjs-strapi-portfolio-starter/README.md

 ### Disclaimer

-- Coolify is currently in public Beta, so while it offers powerful CI/CD automation and deployment workflows, carefully evaluate its stability for critical production workloads.
+- Coolify is currently in public beta, and while it provides powerful CI/CD automation and deployment workflows, its stability should be carefully evaluated for critical production workloads.
+If stability is a concern, you can always opt for more established managed services like Vercel, Netlify, or Heroku.

 - For this tutorial, we'll use a Hetzner Cloud VPS as our hosting platform.
 I'm not affiliated with Hetzner—it's chosen purely for its cost-effective performance-to-price ratio, though alternatives like AWS Lightsail or DigitalOcean would work similarly.
 Coolify's self-hosted nature allows flexibility in VPS provider selection.